 Harriet has been key in the area of economic empowerment and financial inclusion especially among marginalised girls and women.
 Her publications have been vital in shaping public policies.

-Lena has worked with USAID, UNICEF, Center for Missing and Exploited Children, and other international organizations on child protection and human trafficking issues.
-From 2006-2016 she was the Executive Director of The Arab-American Family Support Center in Brooklyn, NY, and most recently was the Director of Child Welfare for the State of Oregon.
+Lena has worked with USAID, UNICEF, the Center for Missing and Exploited Children, and other international organizations on child protection and human trafficking issues.
+From 2006-2016, she was the Executive Director of The Arab-American Family Support Center in Brooklyn, NY, and most recently, was the Director of Child Welfare for the State of Oregon.
 Lena also founded the Jordan River Foundation’s child protection unit, the first organization to address child abuse in the Middle East.
 She has been honored as a White House Champion of Change for her work to combat domestic violence.
+Currently head of MENA at the International commission on missing persons and based out of the Hague, Lena supports GHP as an Advisor for Strategic Planning & Development.

 Dr Heather Thompson is a Canadian OB/GYN with a longstanding interest in social justice; she is excited to work with Global Health Promise, which aligns well with her interests in human trafficking and women’s health.